zp-welab/airflow/CONTRIBUTING.md

 Once you are inside the environment you can run tests as described in [Running tests](#running-tests)

-*Stopping the environment*
+#### Stopping the environment

-Docker-compose environment starts a number of docker containers.
+Docker-compose environment starts a number of docker containers and keep them running.
 You can tear them down by running [/scripts/ci/local_ci_stop_environment.sh](scripts/ci/local_ci_stop_environment.sh)

-*Cleaning up cached Docker images/containers*

-Note that you might need to cleanup your Docker environment from time to time.
-The images are quite big (1.5GB for both images needed for static code analysis and CI tests).
-And if you often rebuild/update images you might end up with some unused image data.

-Cleanup can be performed with `docker system prune` command.
-In case you have huge problems with disk space and want to clean-up all image data you can run `docker system prune --all`

-If on Mac OS you nd up with not enough disk space for docke you should increase disk space available for Docker.
-See [Docker for Mac - Space](https://docs.docker.com/docker-for-mac/space/) for details.

-Alternatively, you can also set up [Travis CI](https://travis-ci.org/) on your repo to automate this.
-It is free for open source projects.

 ### Running static code analysis locally